Vyral/base-template/_posts/2020-09-24-central-iowa-real-estate-scoreboard-episode-2-pets-and-pests.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Drew Glenn with Miller Pest & Termite offers some great pest control tips.</em></p>
+*Drew Glenn with Miller Pest & Termite offers some great pest control tips.*

-On the latest episode of The Central Iowa Real Estate Scoreboard on 1460 KXNO and 106.3, Heather Burnside and I discussed the impact that lovable pets and loathsome pests have on real estate.
+On the recent episode of The Central Iowa Real Estate Scoreboard on 1460 KXNO and 106.3, Heather Burnside and I discussed the impact that lovable pets and loathsome pests have on real estate.
 We were joined by Drew Glenn of Miller Pest & Termite, who shared some phenomenal tips on how homeowners can eliminate creepy crawlers within their home and better manage the presence of those around it.
 Miller Pest & Termite, aka “Miller the Killer,” is a local company with 20+ years of experience; The Misty SOLDwisch team has partnered with them many times because their wood-destroying insect report is an indispensable service.&nbsp;

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to skip to topics that interest you most:&nbsp;**